-She was known by the nickname "The Iron Butterfly" for her no-nonsense approach to filmmaking and contract negotiations with film companies.
+She was known by the nickname "The Iron Butterfly" for her no-nonsense approach to filmmaking and her tough contract negotiating style with film companies.

-MacDonald made four films with Maurice Chevalier, and three with Nelson Eddy, the latter team-ups probably her most famous film musicals.
+MacDonald made four films with Maurice Chevalier, and three with Nelson Eddy, the latter team-ups probably her most famous film musicals, those titles were:

 She worked in film, toured as a singer, appeared in operas, and on radio and television.
 Her recording efforts yielded three gold records.

 - Up in Central Park - 1945

 - Operetta Favourites - 1946

 - Favorites in Hi-Fi - 1959 (aka Jeanette MacDonald & Nelson Eddy-Favorites in Stereo)

 - Jeanette MacDonald Sings Songs of Faith and Inspiration - 1963

 - San Francisco & Silver Screen Favorites - 1970